 They need frequent socialization and training because they are naturally suspicious of strangers, even to the point of biting them.

 Expect kisses and lots of snuggle time in your lap from this happy, loving little guy once he comes to accept you as his pack.
-The breed has been labeled “needy” do his high social drive to bond to his people and his distrust of strangers, but each Crested is different and shows a range of personality traits.
+The breed has been labeled “needy” due to his high social drive to bond to his people and his distrust of strangers, but each Crested is different and shows a range of personality traits.

 They are capable of climbing and digging if need be to escape their confinement.
 But when you are near, they are fine, relatively quiet and content.
 They do bark if they hear something and as such make good watch dogs, just not good guard dogs.